superspindel/CANUST/README.md

-# `CANUST rust CAN API`
+# `CANUST rust CAN`

-> a API for building CAN applications in rust for the stm32 board.
+> Code for building CAN applications in rust for the STM32F0x board.

 ## Rust versions
 `rustc 1.30.0-nightly (2f1547c0a 2018-09-11)`